-According to Gallup, 36% of the U.S. workforce participates in the gig economy and contingent workforce, and this proportion is expected to increase.
-The gig economy and contingent workforce consists of independent contractors, online platform workers, contract firm workers, and contingent workers.
-Gallup further estimates that 44% of gig workers hold multiple jobs.
+The gig economy and contingent workforce consists of independent contractors, online platform workers, contract firm workers and contingent workers.
+According to Upwork's 2022 Freelance Forward survey, 39% of the U.S. workforce performed freelance work during 2022, an increase over 2021's 36% rate, and this proportion is expected to increase.
+Amongst Gen-Z and millennials, the share of workers who participated in freelance work are even higher at 43% and 46%, respectively.
 The rise and expansion of the gig economy and contingent workforce results in a greater portion of the workforce being sourced from temporary or on-demand labor pools.
 Additionally, the rise of competing gig platforms has made it easier for gig workers to shift between platforms, thus increasing the demand for screening.
 As the gig economy caters to clients in a very direct and personal way (e.g., rideshare, goods delivery, household services) and large corporations continue to increase utilization of a contingent workforce that may access sensitive information, safe and effective background screening capabilities have become critical.
 We believe that continued growth in the gig and contingent workforce model for the foreseeable future will support clear demand for Sterling's deep expertise and tailored solutions.

-Increasing voluntary employee churn
+Elevated voluntary employee churn

-Generational and structural shifts in the workforce have led to increasing voluntary employee churn, particularly with younger workers.
+Generational and structural shifts in the workforce have led to elevated levels of voluntary employee churn, particularly with younger workers.
 Members of the millennial and Gen-Z generations switch jobs more frequently than previous generations.
-According to a recent Gallup report, only half of millennials strongly agreed that they plan to be working at their company one year from now; similarly, 60% of millennials say they are open to a different job opportunity-15 percentage points higher than older generation workers.
+According to a December 2022 LinkedIn study, 61% of American workers are considering leaving their jobs in 2023.
+Among Gen-Z workers, 72% are considering quitting, as are 66% of millennials.
 Moreover, the generational movement away from unions and defined benefit plans reduces contractual and financial incentives to stay in a particular role, reducing switching costs for employees.
-The ongoing structural shift from inoffice to remote work further reduces the historical geographic matching challenge employers and employees faced, further reducing switching costs for employees and expanding talent pools for employers.
+The ongoing structural shift from in-office to remote work further reduces the historical geographic matching challenge employers and employees faced, further reducing switching costs for employees and expanding talent pools for employers.
 These trends support increasing demand for global, fast and efficient employment screening and identity verification services that only providers of scale, like Sterling, can sufficiently address.

-The rise of fraudulent job applications and growing spotlight on a company's reputational risk
+The rise of fraudulent job applications and growing spotlight on a company's reputational risk of experience being the top two areas of falsification.

-False claims within job applications are a growing concern for employers.
-According to The Insight Partners, approximately 51% of resumes submitted to employers contain inaccuracies in employment history and performance as well as educational history and achievement.
 False claims by candidates can put an organization at significant risk.
 Costs include not only salary but also incentives, benefits, recruiting expenses, administrative costs and the cost to restart the process in recruiting a candidate.
 In extreme cases, the employee may cause harm in the workplace, leading to a claim of negligent hiring, forcing the employer to contend with the cost and time of litigation and possible significant damages or settlements.
 Additionally, there may be considerable reputational risk to the employer, whose safety and trust may be called into question.
 Utilizing background and identification verification services helps organizations to mitigate these risks.